Do "IOCG" deposits form from fluids containing abundant CO2?

-Two attempts to carry out mass spectrometric analyses have been
+Two attempts to carry out mass spectrometric analyses of

 Analysis attempt 1

 Five samples of magnetite were analysed by mass spectrometry with this equipment by D. Gaboury to try and determine the fluid composition.
 Three samples were from Mengku, Altay area, China, one from the Lyon deposit, Nevada, USA and one from The Upper Beaver deposit, Ontario, Canada.
 The samples were chosen to be monomineralic magnetite with significant baro-acoustic decrepitation.
 The decrepitation results of the samples submitted for mass spectrometer analysis are shown in the 2 graphs below.